jkibe/recipes/content/recipes/madeleines/index.md

 Either way, the first volume of _À la recherche du temps perdu_ (with the madeleine reference) was published in 1913.
 Which suggests the shell shape was at least relatively common by 1913.

-Whereas the most proximate recipe I could find doesn't make any reference to the cake's shape.
-The handwritten notebooks of Georges Bachmmann, complied 1899 to 1902, contain several recipes for madeleines.
+The most proximate recipe I could find, however, doesn't make any reference to the cake's shape.
+The handwritten notebooks of Georges Bachmmann, compiled 1899 to 1902, contain several recipes for madeleines.
 None mentions how to bake the madeleines beyond one that suggests using a "hot oven."

 Whether this means the shell shape was so common it didn't need to be mentioned is unclear.
 Most early cookbook authors assume a certain amount of skill on the part of the reader.
 Early recipes are often lists of ingredients with no instructions on putting them together at all.
 The authors assume you know how to make a sauce; all they need to provide are its contents.
 Likewise, most cooks wouldn't have had access to instruments to make more detailed instructions useful.
 Accurate clocks would not have been the province of most cooks until at least the mid-19th century.
 Most ovens didn't have thermostats until well into the 20th century.
 Even today, some recipes will include instructions for baking with a gas mark in addition to a precise temperature.